testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:**

 :white_check_mark:  **Do:** In testing, use the same mechanism and code that installs the DB tables in production.
 Typically this will be migration command (i.e. ORM) or .sql files invoked by a bash command.
 Any production element that can be copied to testing is a bless - It covers another layer of bugs.
 Should you mistakenly re-ceate an existing table or rename a non-existing column, this glitch will get caught during coding long before deployment.
-A recommended place to invoke the installation is within the global test setup (see section 'Infrastructure Setup')
+A recommended place to invoke the installation is within the global test setup (see section 'Infrastructure Setup') - This way there is no way to run the tests without the pre-requisities

 <br/>

-👀 &nbsp; **Alternatives:** Persist  ❌ &nbsp; ; In every test ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Seed the data using custom code  ❌ &nbsp;  ❌&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>